woodger/fwa/README.md

 const html = render('Hello World'); // <!DOCTYPE html><html><head...
 ```

-> NOTE `handler` can return be any type of data
+> NOTE `callback` can return be any type of data

 #### File-relative configuration

-Module `fwa` loads `.viewrc`  file by searching up the directory root starting from the filename being compiled.
+Module `fwa` loads `.fwarc` (or `.fwarc.js`) files by searching up the directory root starting from the filename being compiled.
 This can be powerful because it allows you to create independent configurations for subsections of a `component`.
-The presence of a configuration `.viewrc` file is optional.
+The presence of a configuration `.fwarc` file is optional.

 - `copy` <[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)> Copies static file from this `component` to directory for static production.
 The source file and destination directory must be separated by the symbol `:`.
 Destination relative paths will be resolved relative to the current working directory as specified by [process.cwd()](https://nodejs.org/api/process.html#process_process_cwd).